SantiagoRR2004/APAU_II-FineTuning/docs/README.md

 ## Overview

 This is a project for a subject called "Aprendizaje Automático II" (Machine Learning II) that accounted for 10% of the final grade.
 It was made by a team of 4 people.
-The submission took place on Saturday, the 31st of May of 2025, and earned a grade of 10 out of 10 points.
+The submission took place on Tuesday, the 20th of May of 2025, and earned a grade of 10 out of 10 points.

 ## Project Summary